All federal grants and loan disbursement paused by White House

 The memo specifies that the pause will not affect Social Security or Medicare benefits, nor does it include “assistance provided directly to individuals.”

 The freeze on federal assistance is slated to take effect at 5 p.m.
-Tuesday and could impact trillions of dollars.
+Tuesday.
 It marks the latest move by the Trump administration to exert control over federal funding, even that which has already been allocated by Congress.

-“This temporary pause will provide the Administration time to review agency programs and determine the best uses of the funding for those programs consistent with the law and the President’s priorities,” Vaeth wrote.

-The memo suggests that the pause is in line with President Donald Trump’s executive orders last week.

 The pause also applies to “other relevant agency activities that may be implicated by the executive orders, including, but not limited to, financial assistance for foreign aid, nongovernmental organizations, DEI, woke gender ideology, and the green new deal,” according to the memo.

-“Career and political appointees in the Executive Branch have a duty to align Federal spending and action with the will of the American people as expressed through Presidential priorities,” Vaeth wrote.

-“Financial assistance should be dedicated to advancing Administration priorities, focusing taxpayer dollars to advance a stronger and safer America, eliminating the financial burden of inflation for citizens, unleashing American energy and manufacturing, ending ‘wokeness’ and the weaponization of government, promoting efficiency in government, and Making America Healthy Again,” he continued.
-“The use of Federal resources to advance Marxist equity, transgenderism, and green new deal social engineering policies is a waste of taxpayer dollars that does not improve the day-to-day lives of those we serve.”

-According to the memo, the budget office “may grant exceptions allowing Federal agencies to issue new awards or take other actions on a case-by-case basis.”
+The budget office “may grant exceptions allowing Federal agencies to issue new awards or take other actions on a case-by-case basis,” according to the memo.

-“To the extent required by law,” agencies may also take “certain administrative actions” like closing out grants, it states.

 The memo calls on agencies to submit to OMB “detailed information on any programs, projects or activities subject to this pause” by February 10.